-When we would ordinarily recommend that shareholders vote against the chairman of a committee but that committee does not exist, we will instead recommend that shareholders vote against the non-executive chairman, or in the absence thereof, the longest-serving non-executive director on the board.
-Similarly, when we would otherwise recommend that shareholders vote against the chairman of the board for a perceived governance failure, but the chairman either cannot be identified or serves as an executive, we will recommend that shareholders vote against the senior non-executive member of the board.
+When we would ordinarily recommend that shareholders vote against the committee chair but that committee does not exist, we will instead recommend that shareholders vote against the non-executive chair, or in the absence thereof, the longest-serving non-executive director on the board.
+Similarly, when we would otherwise recommend that shareholders vote against the board chair for a perceived governance failure, but the chair either cannot be identified or serves as an executive, we will recommend that shareholders vote against the senior non-executive member of the board.